dafny-lang/dafny/docs/_includes/Grammar.md

 ````

 A character constant is enclosed by `'` and includes either a character
-from the ``charChar`` set, or an escaped character.
+from the ``charChar`` set or an escaped character.
 Note that although Unicode
 letters are not allowed in Dafny identifiers, Dafny does support [Unicode
 in its character, string, and verbatim strings constants and in its comments](#sec-unicode).
 A character
 constant has type `char`.